Early lung cancer is being caught sooner than ever

-Over 1,750 people have been diagnosed with lung cancer through NHS England’s Targeted Lung Health Check programme, with a staggering 76% caught at stages one and two.
+Over 1,750 people received a lung cancer diagnosis through NHS England’s Targeted Lung Health Check programme, with 76% caught at stages one and two.

-Lung MOTs, or targeted lung health checks, launched in 2018 in areas of the country with the lowest lung cancer survival rates, with checks currently available to those most at risk of developing lung cancer.
+Lung MOTs, or targeted lung health checks, launched in 2018 in areas with the lowest lung cancer survival rates.
+The checks focus on people most at risk of developing lung cancer.

-As part of the biggest programme to improve earlier cancer detection in health history, the NHS now has teamed up with Roy Castle Lung Cancer Foundation on a new campaign encouraging the hundreds of thousands of people who are invited each month to take up the potentially lifesaving scan.
+As part of the largest programme to improve early cancer detection, the NHS has teamed up with Roy Castle Lung Cancer Foundation.
+The new campaign encourages the hundreds of thousands invited each month to take the potentially lifesaving scan.

 The campaign will be running over the coming months across social media, through online advertising and on posters in areas where lung checks are operating.